krb5/krb5/doc/admin/admin_commands/kpropd.rst

     kprop  stream  tcp  nowait  root  /usr/local/sbin/kpropd  kpropd

-kpropd can also run as a standalone daemon.
-This is required for incremental propagation.
-But this is also useful for debugging purposes.
+kpropd can also run as a standalone daemon, backgrounding itself and waiting for connections on port 754 (or the port specified with the **-P** option if given).
+Standalone mode is required for incremental propagation.
+Starting in release 1.11, kpropd automatically detects whether it was run from inetd and runs in standalone mode if it is not.
+Prior to release 1.11, the **-S** option is required to run kpropd in standalone mode; this option is now accepted for backward compatibility but does nothing.

 Incremental propagation may be enabled with the **iprop_enable** variable in :ref:`kdc.conf(5)`.
 If incremental propagation is